Sudidal/file-uploader/README.md

 ### TODOS:

-validate file names to only include a-z, A-Z, 0-9, -, _
+1- validate file names to only include a-z, A-Z, 0-9, -, _
+2- when folders get deleted, the files inside gets deleted without triggering deletion on remote storage

 ### Things I've learned from this project: